 How Restaurant POS works?

 A restaurant point-of-sale (POS) system is the central hub for order processing, payment management, and front- and back-of-house coordination.
-Modern POS systems don’t just process transactions; they manage the whole process from when an order is received to when the payment is made.

-1. Order Entry:
+1. Order Entry

 The process starts when a server or cashier enters a customer’s order into the POS system through a touchscreen kiosk, tablet, or handheld.
 In quick-service restaurants, this may happen at a counter; in full-service restaurants, it may happen tableside.